3dbeb41841bfbfcc24d55143816cf7f1/mongoose/readme.md

 ### Destroy

 We are getting a lot of Teslas.
-Each time we run `node app.js` we are inserting another Tesla, so lets clean that up.
+Each time we run `node app.js` we are inserting another Tesla, so lets clean that up by adding the following code to `app.js`:

 ```javascript
 console.log('Removing any old cars...');